NSVS 14256825: period variation and orbital stability analysis of two possible substellar companions

-In any case, the fitting curves of stable orbits are not perfectly fitted to the complete datasets in comparison to the best fitting curves.
-The low precision NSVS and ASAS data seem to follow the general trend of strong peak-to-peak amplitude reduction over time, although the fitting curves of minimum and maximum reduced chi-square of stable solutions do not fit well within their respective time frame (1999-2007).
-Moreover, both datasets exhibit visually similar fits for the minimum ($\chi_{\nu,min}^2$) and maximum ($\chi_{\nu,max}^2$) reduced chi-square of stable solutions in the 2007-2024 interval, but they do not fit perfectly through the latest data of 2021-2024.
-In general, the self-consistent N-body models account for mutual gravitational interactions between the circumbinary bodies which could affect the ETV trends.
+In any case, the fitting curves of stable orbits are not perfectly fitted to the complete datasets in comparison to the best-fitting curves.
+The low precision NSVS and ASAS data seem to follow the general trend of strong peak-to-peak amplitude reduction over time, although the fitting curves of the minimum- and maximum-reduced chi-square of stable solutions do not fit well within their respective time frames (1999-2007).
+Moreover, both datasets exhibit visually similar fits for the minimum- ($\chi_{\nu,min}^2$) and maximum-reduced ($\chi_{\nu,max}^2$) chi-square of stable solutions in the 2007-2024 interval, but they do not fit perfectly through the latest data of 2021-2024.
+In general, the self-consistent N-body models account for mutual gravitational interactions between the circumbinary bodies, which could affect the ETV trends.
 We showed that the temporal variation of the mid-eclipse times of the binary, as predicted by a best-fitting dynamical two-planet model, are in close agreement with the initial Keplerian fit.
 In addition, our Keplerian fits produce qualitatively the same results as the Newtonian ones.
-As a result, we attribute these ETV residuals to the sparse data of the corresponding time frames and/or additional mechanisms (Applegate-Lanza, spin-orbit-coupling model).
-We applied the model of \citet{Lanza2020} and although it depends on poorly constrained binary system parameters such as the tidal energy dissipation and the internal mass distribution of the stars, we found that it may contribute to the observed ETV apart from the potential circumbinary bodies, revealing the complex nature of the orbital structure of NSVS 14256825 as in the case of HS 0705+6700 \citep{Mai2022} and V471 Tau \citep{2022MNRAS.517.5358K}.
+As a result, we attribute these ETV residuals to the sparse data of the corresponding time frames and/or additional mechanisms (Applegate-Lanza, spin-orbit coupling model).
+We applied the model of \citet{Lanza2020}, and although it depends on poorly constrained binary system parameters, such as the tidal energy dissipation and the internal mass distribution of the stars, we found that it may contribute to the observed ETV, apart from the potential circumbinary bodies, revealing the complex nature of the orbital structure of NSVS 14256825, as in the case of HS 0705+6700 \citep{Mai2022} and V471 Tau \citep{2022MNRAS.517.5358K}.